 Already a multiple World and Paralympic medallist and world record holder, Maria added a European gold and a Commonwealth Games silver to her impressive resume at the Gold Coast last year.
 The teenager, from Dunbar, inspires many with her determination to overcome the obstacles she faces living with cerebral palsy.
 Maria also manages to find time to support local charities including East Lothian Special Needs Play Scheme and Support in Mind Scotland.
 Maria was one of the first British athletes to talk about the mental health stresses involved in dealing with life both on and off the track and she has been widely praised for helping to end the stigma of mental health issues.

-Association with the Evening Times Scotswoman of the Year Awards will:
+Association with the Glasgow Times Scotswoman of the Year Awards in association with St Enoch Centre will: